 Good Uncle is Elon’s premier meal delivery app that provides nutritious, high quality meals that are delivered to convenient spots on campus at no extra cost.
 Good Uncle’s menus are designed specifically for delivery by a Michelin-star chef.
 The app also offers prepared meals in Elon Dining markets on campus, so guests can pick up a chef-made meal and enjoy it in the comfort of their home.

 All dining halls on campus are now open in between meals, giving guests more flexibility to grab a mid-morning breakfast or a late lunch.
 In addition, more locations are remaining open past 8 p.m. than in prior years, including: Clohan Hall (open until 10 p.m.
 Sunday through Thursday) and Lakeside Dining Hall (open until 9 p.m.
 Monday through Wednesday and until 3 a.m.
 Thursday through Saturday).

-Popular events like Farm Table Dinners and Food Trucks are being planned for the fall.
-These events will be scaled down to offer the physical distancing needed while still offering memorable experiences across campus.
-Chefs also plan to introduce a new teaching kitchen series, which will offer cooking classes to students virtually, bringing skilled chefs to home kitchens across campus.
+Popular events like Farm Table Dinners and Food Trucks are scaled down to offer the physical distancing needed while still offering memorable experiences across campus.
+Chefs also are offering a new teaching kitchen series, which offers cooking classes to students virtually, bringing skilled chefs to home kitchens across campus.

 Standards have been revised, including operational and sanitation procedures.
 In partnership with the university event planners, spacing recommendations and diagrams are being used and modified menus created to showcase style of service and items that can be available for events within the university criteria.